 Ohoud is a Ph.D. candidate at the University of Kentucky College of Nursing.
 After receiving her BSN from King Saud University, she earned her Master’s in Nursing Education from Roberts Wesleyan College.
 Her research interest is mental health help-seeking behavior among Arabs in the United States.

-Claudia Robertson is a senior Psychology major in the College of Arts and Sciences and in the Lewis Honors College.
-She plans to attend Occupational Therapy school upon completion of her undergraduate degree.
-She is currently completing two senior research projects: one on the relationship between five facets of mindfulness and OCD symptoms and the other on problem solving intervention effectiveness versus non-behavioral intervention in children at-risk for ADHD.
+Claudia Robertson is an Occupational Therapy doctoral student at Eastern Kentucky University.
+She completed her bachelor's in Psychology at the University of Kentucky and the Lewis Honors College.
+She completed two senior research projects: one on the relationship between five facets of mindfulness and OCD symptoms and the other on problem solving intervention effectiveness versus non-behavioral intervention in children at-risk for ADHD.
 Claudia has been a project assistant with the BH WELL team since Fall 2018.
 She provides training and event support as well as social media support for BH WELL.
 Claudia has also written BH WELL blogs about how occupational therapy can enhance recovery for individuals living with mental illness.

 Kristina Yau is a medical student at the University of Ottawa Faculty of Medicine in Ottawa, Canada.
 She graduated on the Dean’s Honour List from McGill University with a Bachelor of Science majoring in Pharmacology and Therapeutics.
 Kristina is a student of the Global Health Concentration program at her medical school.
 She is currently pursuing a scholarly project with Dr. Chizimuzo Okoli, looking at the associations of smoke-free policy with tobacco use and consumption among patients with psychiatric disorders living in rural and urban areas.
 She presented their research findings at the 13th Annual Ottawa Conference: State of the Art Clinical Approaches to Smoking Cessation.
 In July 2021, she will be presenting at the International Conference on Healthcare and Public Health.